NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 **Prerequisites**

-* Internet connected nebra hotspot.
+* Internet connected Nebra hotspot.
 * Helium application with account.

 **Step 1:** Open the Helium application and login, then press **+ Add a Hotspot**.